 - A unit is a type of card depicting a Star Wars character or vehicle.
 Each unit has a name, cost, power, HP, trait(s), and arena type.
-A unit may also have a subtitle, aspect icons, abilities, and a unique icon(\) before its name. - 2.
+A unit may also have a subtitle, aspect icons, abilities, and a unique icon (+) before its name. - 2.
 To play a unit, pay its cost-following any additional costs or play restrictions in effect for that unit-and place the unit in its designated arena (ground or space).
 See 6.2.
 Play a Card - 3.
 A unit enters play exhausted and remains in play until it is defeated. - 4.
 A unit is defeated when it has no remaining HP or when an ability defeats it directly.
-When a unit is defeated, place it in its owner's discard pile. - 5.
-A Leader Unit is a type of unit.
-Leader Units have the same rules as non-leader units, except that they are deployed instead of being played, and they are returned to the base zone instead of being discarded. - 6.
-Some units can also attach to units as upgrades.
+When a unit is defeated, place it in its owner's discard pile. - A Leader Unit is a type of unit.
+Leader Units have the same rules as non-leader units, except that they are deployed instead of being played, and they are returned to the base zone instead of being discarded. - Some units can also attach to units as upgrades.
+If an ability causes a unit in play to be attached as an upgrade, all damage is removed from that unit and all upgrades on that unit are defeated.
 While a unit is attached to another unit as an upgrade, it is considered an upgrade and not a unit for all purposes.

-UPGRADE
+g UPGRADE

-- 1. An upgrade is a type of card that attaches to a unit.
+- An upgrade is a type of card that attaches to a unit.
 Each upgrade has a name, cost, trait(s), power modifier, and HP modifier.
-An upgrade may also have aspect icons, abilities, and a unique icon (\) before its name. - To play an upgrade, pay the upgrade's cost-following any additional costs or play restrictions in effect for that upgrade-and attach it to a unit in play.
+An upgrade may also have aspect icons, abilities, and a unique icon () before its name. - To play an upgrade, pay the upgrade's cost-following any additional costs or play restrictions in effect for that upgrade-and attach it to a unit in play.
 When attaching an upgrade, tuck the upgrade halfway under the unit so that the upgrade's ability and modifiers can be seen clearly.
 See 6.2.
 Play a Card - 3.
-An upgrade may specify that it must "attach to" a specific type of unit.
-This is considered a play restriction for that upgrade.
-If there is no unit of the specific type in play for the upgrade to attach to, the upgrade cannot be played.
-If there are no units in play, no upgrades can be played. - A. A unit is considered "eligible" for an upgrade if that upgrade can attach to it.
-A unit's eligibility is only checked as the upgrade is being played.
-If an upgrade attaches to a unit that later becomes ineligible for that upgrade, the upgrade remains attached to that unit. - B. When an ability attaches a unit or leader to another unit as an upgrade (for example, the PiLOTING keyword), any restriction from that ability continues to apply to that card until it leaves play.
-For a unit to be considered "eligible" for that upgrade, the upgrade must have been able to attach to that unit via the original ability. - 4.
-There is no limit to the number of upgrades that can be attached to a unit.
-An upgrade can only attach to one unit at a time. - 5.
-Upgrades may be played on friendly units or enemy units.
-If a player plays an upgrade onto an enemy unit, that player still controls the upgrade.
-If that upgrade gives abilities to the attached unit, the unit's controller resolves those abilities. - When an upgrade is attached to a unit, the unit also is attached to that upgrade.
-If an upgrade becomes unattached from a unit, the unit also becomes unattached from that upgrade.
+All upgrades have attachment restrictions that restrict how they can be played and attached.
+If an upgrade doesn't have a printed attachment restriction, it inherently has the attachment restriction: "Attach to a unit."
+An upgrade may have a more specific attachment restriction (e.g. "Attach to a friendly unit.").
+An upgrade cannot be played if there is no unit in play to which the upgrade can attach. - A. A unit is considered "eligible" for an upgrade if that upgrade can attach to it, accounting for its attachment restrictions.
+A unit's eligibility is only checked as the upgrade is being played or attached.
+If an upgrade attaches to a unit that later becomes ineligible for that upgrade, the upgrade remains attached to that unit. - B. While a non-upgrade card is attached as an upgrade, it is considered to have an attachment restriction including any attributes specified by the ability that attached it as an upgrade.
+If the card ceases to be in play as an upgrade, it loses this attachment restriction.
+For another unit to be considered "eligible" for that upgrade, it must account for this attachment restriction (i.e. the upgrade must have been able to attach to that unit via the original ability).

+For example, a card with PILOTING specifies that if the card is played as an upgrade, it must be played on a friendly Vehicle unit.
+If a player uses PILOTING to play a card as an upgrade, that upgrade has the attachment restriction: "Attach to a friendly Vehicle unit".